-A Semi-pro rider placing in two top-three or three top-five finishes at NORBA National Mountain Bike Series (NMBS) events may be eligible to be upgraded to Pro.
-AMBC, National, and International events may also be considered (i.e. Sea Otter, UCI events).
+Expert female riders may be eligible to be upgraded to Pro after achieving a combination of these minimum race results:

+AMBC, USA Cycling Mountain Bike National Calendar Category 3 or Category 4 events, and International events may also be considered.
 Overall finish times will be factored into upgrade requests.
-Riders must submit their upgrade requests through their USA Cycling online membership account or send it to the NORBA Region Manager for their state."
+Riders must submit their upgrade requests through their USA Cycling online membership account.